The Acne-Healing Powers Of Grapefruit

 Naringin has interesting powers like enhancing taste buds and your enjoyment of food, and it’s partially responsible for inhibiting the CYP3A4 enzyme, but these studies on inflammation are more important:

-STUDY THREE – our next group of rats had cognitive impairments (study), partially caused by elevated pro-inflammatory chemicals.
-Luckily they were saved from this fate by a dose of naringin, as measured by their successful escape from a water maze they were placed in.
+THREE – our next group of rats had cognitive impairments (study), partially caused by elevated pro-inflammatory chemicals.
+Luckily, they were saved from this fate by a dose of naringin, as measured by their successful escape from a water maze they were placed in.

 The studies on antioxidant powers were equally interesting:

-STUDY THREE – a study analysed the antioxidant properties of both naringin and naringenin.
-Both were strong but naringenin was stronger.
-Luckily humanity has prepared for this day: naringin is metabolised into naringenin in the digestive system.
+THREE – a study analysed the antioxidant properties of both naringin and naringenin.
+Both were strong, but naringenin was stronger.
+Luckily humanity has prepared for this day, as naringin is metabolised into naringenin in the digestive system.

 Most importantly, the flesh of a whole grapefruit from New Zealand was once determined to contain 730mg.
-This study concluded that just 400mg of naringin in a daily capsule was sufficient to lower total plasma cholesterol by 14% in people with elevated levels.
-So grapefruit should easily contain enough naringin to affect acne.
+This study concluded that just 400mg of naringin daily was sufficient to lower total plasma cholesterol by 14% in people with elevated levels.
+Therefore, grapefruit should easily contain enough naringin to actually affect acne.

-Then in a similar story, red and pink (but not white) grapefruits contain 1135ug of the antioxidant lycopene.
-We’ve already covered how lycopene is strongly anti-inflammatory here.
-Watermelon (4532ug) and tomatoes (3041ug) contain far more but grapefruits are strong as well.
+Naringen isn’t the only grapefruit antioxidant either, as the red and pink versions (but not white) contain 1135ug of lycopene.
+We’ve already covered how lycopene is strongly anti-inflammatory here, as well as UV-protective.
+Watermelon (4532ug) and tomatoes (3041ug) contain far more, but grapefruits are a strong source as well.

 Grapefruit – the enemy of clogged pores?

-…and another theoretical power is ending oily skin, for whole grapefruit flesh has the power of enhancing insulin sensitivity.
-We have a clear study: 91 obese people ate either fresh grapefruit or a placebo.
-After 12 weeks the grapefruit gang experienced improved insulin resistance and lowered two-hour post-glucose insulin levels.
+Another theoretical power of grapefruit is ending oily skin, for the raw fruit has the power of enhancing insulin sensitivity.
+We have a clear study, as 91 obese people ate either fresh grapefruit or a placebo.
+After 12 weeks, the grapefruit gang experienced improved insulin resistance and lowered two-hour post-glucose insulin levels.

 Apparently “the mechanism is unknown”, but it looks like our old friend naringin is responsible again.
 Naringin is able to increase glucose uptake in human muscle cells and possibly human liver cells.
 It upregulates an enzyme called AMPK, which senses incoming glucose.
 With energy storage taking place much more easily, less insulin is required to force it in, which allows your blood levels to fall.